 Historical subsidence data are limited, and therefore no additional data are provided for the Subsidence SMC.
 Figure 2 shows the average annual InSAR data from June 2015 to September 2019.
-The map presented during the first Subbasin Committee meeting showed total subsidence. is repeated in this data supplement.
+This map presented during the first Subbasin Committee meeting is repeated in this data supplement.